taeastmo/16BMB_manual/docs/source/hpmca.rst

     (1)	**Manual selection of ROI**

         #.
 Select center of region of interest by moving cursor to that position (Left-click with mouse).
         #.
-Click, ‘Add’ button in ‘ROIs’ panel.
-The button will now read ‘Set’.
+Click, :guilabel:`&Add` button in 'ROIs' panel.
+The button will now read 'Set'.
         #.
 Drag left and right extends of the ROI to appropriate positions.

         .. figure:: /images/hpmca/roi_set.png